 Is the concern about water relevant only to underground fuel storage systems?

 Would the concern about water apply only to gasoline or diesel fuel?

 No. Almost any stored product can be affected by the presence of water.
 An extreme example would be jet fuel, where water in the product has obvious consequences.
-Presence of water in fuel can cause oxidation, which breaks down the fuel and forms insoluble particulates called “sludge”.
-This “sludge” can clog fuel lines, nozzles, filters and screens.
+The presence of water in fuel can cause oxidation, which breaks down the fuel and forms insoluble particulates called “sludge”.
+This “sludge” can clog fuel lines, nozzles, filters, and screens.
 This will ultimately lead to wear in pumps and system malfunction leading to unnecessary added costs.

 How does water get into the fuel storage system?

 It can enter in a number of ways, including: